kaifang98/tq_22/Data/README.md

 `allows for analytics and reporting across the entire organization`

 ##
-A client approaches Accenture for a solution to collate the large amounts of data it has collected over the years from various sources.
+A client approaches A for a solution to collate the large amounts of data it has collected over the years from various sources.

 Which solution would help the client pool their data together?
 `a cloud analytics solution`